 I cannot see what is objective about this proposal.
-If it is objectionable, it can only be that it runs against the spirit of the Act, or the letter of the Act.
-It seems to me there is no earthly reason this amendment should not be accepted.
+If it is objectionable, it can only be that it runs against the spirit of the Bill, or the letter of the Bill.
+It seems there is no earthly reason the amendment should not be accepted.

-It gives the Government some basic information and advice and makes explicit provision for where it is unhappy with the commission's recommendations.
-That is all it is designed to do.
+It would give the Government some basic information and advice and makes explicit provision for where it was unhappy with the commission's recommendations.
+That is all it has been designed to do.
 If it is rejected, it is clear what the Government is trying to do with this legislation.
 It is trying to say to future Governments that they may never exercise their own constitutional prerogative and discretion, except with the greatest difficulty and playing a game of blind man's buff as to the factual situation that faces it.

-I am happy that the Minister has confirmed that the Attorney General will not be able to disclose the unsuccessful candidates to the Government because I believe that would be unconstitutional but I am not happy that he is signalling that any steps taken by the Government to establish a person who has not been shortlisted to it are undesirable.
+I am happy that the Minister has confirmed that the Attorney General will not be able to disclose the unsuccessful candidates to the Government because I believe that would be unconstitutional but I am not happy that he is signalling that any step taken by the Government to establish a person who has not been shortlisted for it is undesirable.

 The commission might put forward only two names, A and B.